How do you create a multichannel campaign?

 Braze highly recommends that all local time zone campaigns are scheduled 24 hours in advance.
 Since such a campaign needs to send over the course of an entire day, scheduling them 24 hours in advance ensures that your message will reach your entire segment.
 However, you can schedule these campaigns less than 24 hours in advance if necessary.
-Keep in mind that Braze will not send messages to any users that has missed the send time by more than 1 hour.
+Keep in mind that Braze will not send messages to any users that have missed the send time by more than 1 hour.

 For example, if it is 1pm and you schedule a local time zone campaign for 3pm, then the campaign will immediately send to all users whose local time is 3-4pm, but not to users whose local time is 5pm.
 In addition, the send time you choose for your campaign needs to have not yet occurred in your company’s time zone.

-Editing a local time zone campaign that is scheduled less than 24 hours in advance will alter the message’s schedule for certain users.
+Editing a local time zone campaign that is scheduled less than 24 hours in advance will not alter the message’s schedule.
 If you decide to edit a local time zone campaign to send at a later time (for instance, 7pm instead of 6pm), users who were in the targeted segment when the original send time was chosen will still receive the message at the original time (6pm).
-If you edit a local time zone to send at an earlier time (for instance, 4pm instead of 5pm), then the campaign will send to all segment members at the earlier time (4pm).
+If you edit a local time zone to send at an earlier time (for instance, 4pm instead of 5pm), then the campaign will still send to all segment members at the original time (5pm).

 If you have allowed users to become re-eligible for the campaign, then they will receive it again at the original time (5pm).
 For all subsequent occurrences of your campaign, however, your messages only send at your updated time.

 When do changes to local time zone campaigns take effect?

 Target segments for local time zone campaigns should include at least a 48-hour window for any time-based filters to guarantee delivery to the entire segment.
 For example, consider a segment targeting users on their second day with the filters: